Sabbath: Millennial Sabbath

 Since Hippolytus of Rome in the early third century, Christians have often considered that some thousand-year Sabbath, expected to begin six thousand years after Creation, might be identical with the millennium described in the Book of Revelation.
 This view was also popular among 19th- and 20th-century dispensational premillennialists.
 The term "Sabbatism" or "Sabbatizing" (Greek Sabbatismos), which generically means any literal or spiritual Sabbath-keeping, has also been taken in to have special reference to this definition.

 Spiritual Sabbath

-Some modern Christians uphold Sabbath principles but do not limit observance to either Saturday or Sunday, instead advocating rest on any one chosen day of the week as following the spirit of Sabbath, or advocating Sabbath as instead a symbolic metaphor for rest in Christ.
+Some modern Christians uphold Sabbath principles but do not limit observance to either Saturday or Sunday, instead advocating rest on any chosen day of the week as following the spirit of the Sabbath, or viewing the Sabbath as a symbolic metaphor for rest in Christ.
 These look upon Sabbath as a principle to be observed in spirit rather than in letter, regarding the rest offered in Jesus as the only New Testament admonishment containing the root word of "Sabbath" and sometimes as a more permanent rest than a day could fulfill.